codefellows/domain_modeling/README.md

 When `parkourFail` is asked to run the `generateRandom()` method, it searches through all of its own methods.
 When it doesn't find the `generateRandom()` method there, `parkourFail` then searches through all of the methods on its `prototype` object.
 When it finds the `generateRandom()` method on its `prototype` object, `parkourFail` calls the method, passing in `1` and `5` as the arguments.
 The `generateRandom(1, 5)` method runs and returns a random number between 1 and 5.
 The exact same process happens for `corgiFail` too.

+While it certainly takes longer to locate a method on the prototype object, this technique is an established best practice in JavaScript.
+When a prototype is shared between two or more objects, like it is for `parkourFail` and `corgiFail`, those objects execute the same code when the `generateRandom()` method is called.
+And shared code means a running program consumes less memory which is important for devices like smart phones and tablets.

 ![](https://i.imgur.com/aPEgyN2.png)

 With a random number generator in place, you have all pieces you need to start modeling the popularity of epic fail videos.